Keio University

 The Road to Paris

-I have been fencing since I was a child, but I first became conscious of the Olympics when I was a second-year student at Keio Girls Senior High School, after hearing a talk by Yuki Ota (former President of the Japan Fencing Federation and silver medalist at the 2008 Beijing and 2012 London Olympics).
+I have been fencing since I was a child, but I first became conscious of the Olympics when I was a second-year student at Keio Girls Senior High School, after hearing a talk by Yuki Ota (former President of the Japan Fencing Federation, silver medalist at the 2008 Beijing and 2012 London Olympics).
 The Rio Olympics (2016) were approaching, so I decided to make that my goal.

-But age-wise, the next Paris Olympics were still well within reach, and the national team looked like it would become a strong contender for a medal.
-I felt that quitting then would lead to regrets, so I decided to continue until Paris.
+But age-wise, the next Paris Olympics were still well within reach, and the national team looked like it would become a strong team capable of aiming for a medal.
+I felt I would regret quitting then, so I decided to continue until Paris.

 At the Paris Games

 After that, I believed that if everyone showed their strength, we would definitely win.
-As a result, we secured the bronze medal by a narrow margin of just one point, 33–32.
-The bronze medal match was held in the center of the Grand Palais.
-The ceiling was incredibly high, and it was my first time competing in such a venue.
+As a result, we secured the bronze medal by a margin of just one point, 33–32.
+The bronze medal match was held in the center of the "Grand Palais," which had an incredibly high ceiling.
+It was my first time competing in such a place.

 From Girls Senior High School to Keio

 I was very happy to receive congratulations not only from those involved in the Keio Fencing Club but also from various people within the Keio Gijuku Shachu.
-Since many of my peers and associates are still involved in fencing, I am glad I could show them a medal from the Olympics, the biggest stage in the fencing world.
+Since many of my classmates and associates are still involved in fencing, I am glad I could show them a medal from the Olympics, the biggest stage in the fencing world.

-In high school, I did my fencing activities outside of school, but the Girls Senior High School was such a fun place that my friends and I still say to this day, "High school really was the peak of our youth."
+At the Girls Senior High School, I did my fencing activities outside of school, but it was such a fun place that my friends and I still say to each other, "High school really was the peak of our youth."
 I think it was a very happy thing for me to have a place unrelated to fencing.
-The Girls Senior High School was truly free and open, with many classmates active in diverse fields.
+The Girls Senior High School was truly free and open, and there were many classmates active in diverse fields.
 Surrounded by such people, I enjoyed my youth through school events and studies.

 The Significance of Fencing at Keio